Power our life-changing projects today!

 Green Empowerment depends on strong partnerships with supporters like you and organizations around the world to strengthen communities through access to renewable energy and safe water.
 Your donation will support the implementations of projects, the training of local leaders and the development of international networks to guarantee comprehensive access to resources.

 Contribute to a specific fund.

-You may designate your contribution to a specific fund by making an indication on the main donation page.
+You may designate your contribution to a specific fund by making an indication on the donation form

 Linda Boise Program Enrichment Fund